The Three Notes Every Singer Struggles With

 Key Points (TL;DR):

-• If your voice isn’t improving, it’s almost always a functional issue — not lack of talent or effort.
+• If your singing voice isn’t improving, it’s almost always a functional issue — not lack of talent or effort.

 • Most singers never sort out their chest voice properly, which throws everything else off.